 Schedule 21 also creates criminal offences if you don’t comply.
 These are outlined further below.

-What is the difference between the rules in Schedule 21 and the lockdown rules?
+What is the difference between the rules in Schedule 21 and the Step 2 restrictions?

-The rules enforcing the lockdown are covered in a separate piece of legislation: the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020.
+The rules enforcing the current Step 2 restrictions are covered in a separate piece of legislation: The Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021.
 See our guide for more information on these rules.

 The rules in Schedule 21 only apply to someone who is “potentially infectious” as described on this page.
 In addition, the police should only enforce these rules when asked to do so by a public health officer, or after consulting with one, unless it is totally impractical for them to do so.